openSUSE/news-o-o/_posts/2008-08-05-opensuse-jobs.markdown

 ## Student, Practical - users.opensuse.org Enhancements

-The users.opensuse.org website has been started as central place of the openSUSE project for user provided information.Â  We'd like to enhance it in several ways:
+The users.opensuse.org website has been started as central place of the openSUSE project for user provided information.
+We'd like to enhance it in several ways:

 users.opensuse.org has some initial support for membership management and we'd like to enlarge this: